Quantum lattice dynamics and their importance in ternary superhydride clathrates: Abstract

 \section{Abstract}

-Taking a detailed look at the dynamic stability of the recently predicted \BSH\ phase\ [Lucrezi \textit{et al.}, npj Comp.
-Mat.
-8, 119 (2022)], we find that the inclusion of quantum ionic effects, anharmonicity, and phonon-phonon interaction within the framework of the stochastic self-consistent harmonic approximation (SSCHA) leads to an increase in the critical dynamical pressure to \SI{20}{GPa} as compared to \SI{5}{GPa} in a purely harmonic treatment of classical nuclei.
-We identify the change in the crystal structure due to quantum ionic effects to be the main driving force for this increase and demonstrate that this can already be understood at the harmonic level by considering zero-point energy corrections to the total electronic energy of the system.
-Importantly, the previously determined critical pressure of kinetic stability $p_\text{kin} = \SI{30}{GPa}$ still poses a stricter bound for the synthesizability of \BSH\ and similar hydride materials than the dynamical stability and therefore constitutes a more rigorous and accurate estimate for the experimental realizability of these structures.
-With respect to our methodology, we demonstrate the use of highly accurate machine-learned interatomic potentials to access considerably larger population sizes and supercell dimensions, enabling carefully converging and speeding up the \SSCHA\ calculations.
+\textbf{Abstract:} The quantum nature of the hydrogen lattice in superconducting hydrides can have crucial effects on the material's properties.
+Taking a detailed look at the dynamic stability of the recently predicted \BSH\ phase, we find that the inclusion of anharmonic quantum ionic effects leads to an increase in the critical dynamical pressure to \SI{20}{GPa} as compared to \SI{5}{GPa} within the harmonic approximation.
+We identify the change in the crystal structure due to quantum ionic effects to be the main driving force for this increase and demonstrate that this can already be understood at the harmonic level by considering zero-point energy corrections to the total electronic energy.
+In fact, the previously determined critical pressure of kinetic stability \mbox{\pkin\ = \SI{30}{GPa}} still poses a stricter bound for the synthesizability of \BSH\ and similar hydride materials than the dynamical stability and therefore constitutes a more rigorous and accurate estimate for the experimental realizability of these structures.